Rage-GitHub/Modding-Lounge/README.md

 Now, launch Wabbajack and download the Wabbajack file from the Files tab on Nexus and click the Install From Drive button in Wabbajack.
 Locate the Wabbajack file and click open.
 Choose the install location inside of the Modlists folder you created above earlier.
 You can specify the download location for the wabbajack mods to install to another location if you choose.
 Once finished, hit the button to the right and it will begin downloading everything needed.

+### Changing INI Core Count Variable
+There is a core count variable called `iNumHWThreads=6` set within the **Fallout4Custom.ini** file under the `[General]` section.
+Change this value to the amount of PHYSICAL cores your have, I.E. if it's a 6 Core 12 Thread CPU, you set the value to 6 and not 12.

+This can help accelerate script loading as well as rendering assets needed rendered from the GPU, allowing for more optimal performance.

+# In-Game Settings
+### MCM Settings Manager
+With the Modlist comes a prepared MCM Settings file, allowing you to use the already configured options for many of the mods in the MCM to fit the Modlist even more.

+To use these settings, simply navigate to the Mod Configuration Menu and then go to MCM Settings Manager.
+Find the Atomic Warfare option, then click Apply.
+Close out of the MCM menu, save the game and reload that save.

+If you choose to not use these settings, just note that some mods are intentionally edited for the sole purpose of conflicts such as An76 and Wasteland Ballistics.

 # Hardware Specifications

 Ideally, you want a computer with a great CPU and lots of VRAM, if you choose to run lots of texture mods.
 Fallout 4 will occasionally take up a lot of GPU and CPU so anything that's at least these recommended specs or above should compute.
 For a referenced setup from what I am running this collection on, see the Personal Specifications section below.

 ### Minimum Specifications